Just the rails, glinting in the afternoon sun, a jagged slither of sand, and the crashing sea. For miles and miles along the coast.

 The carriage was half full of Sri Lankan families, travelling for the weekend to see relatives in the countryside, but few going as far as Habarana.
 The train slowly emptied at intermittent halts which seemed to come out of the tropical greenery from nowhere.

-Kandy to Colombo
+Kandy to Colombo by Train

 In the centre of Sri Lanka, the ancient kingdom of Kandy is an attraction in its own right, and is Sri Lanka’s second largest city.
 At 500 metres above sea level it sits at the base of the knuckles mountain range and has a cooler climate than the jungle plains below.
 Kandy also serves as the gateway to Sri Lankan tea country.
 There are some tea plantations already up in the hills around Kandy, and these get more plentiful higher up in the hills, on the way to Ella.